wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Free plugin is limited to one account per each type of connected networks.
 In other words you can add 1 Facebook, AND 1 Twitter AND 1 LinkedIn AND 1 etc ... accounts in the "Free" version.
 This is enough for about 95% of users.

-Pro plugin is NOT limited in number of accounts per each type of connected networks.
+<a href="http://www.nextscripts.com/social-networks-auto-poster-for-wp-multiple-accounts">SNAP Pro Plugin</a> is NOT limited in number of accounts per each type of connected networks.
 You can add 10 (or 100) Facebook, AND 15 Twitter AND 5 LinkedIn AND 25 etc ... accounts in the "Pro" version.

 Please see more here: <a href="http://www.nextscripts.com/social-networks-auto-poster-pro-for-wordpress-compare-editions//">Compare Editions</a>